-Curly arrived here on October 17th and stole everyone’s hearts.
+When Curly arrived she stole everyone’s hearts.
 Initially terrified, within less than 24 hours she was letting us give her belly rubs and happily snorting at the other pigs on the other side of her pen.
 A cross between the Tamworth (red) and an Old Spot breeds means she has spots in interesting places.
-Over the last few weeks she has been spending more and more supervised time with the big pigs and with Olive, who arrived 10 days later.
+Over time, she began spending more and more supervised time with the big pigs and with Olive, who arrived 10 days later.
 Curly and Olive have been great friends ever since.